 'Based on the toolkit of measures and the findings of the observations and initial analysis, what are the top three measures you would prioritise for the school?'

 5.3.2.
-Three of the more key measures were considered to be (in no particular order):
+The three measures identified as a priority were (in no particular order):

 Green infrastructure